Frequently Asked Questions

 How often will we meet for therapy?

-I tend to find it’s best we meet once per week starting out, so we can build a strong working relationship.
-After a few sessions, we can discuss the best pace to continue our work together.
-Outside some extenuating circumstances, I’m not able to meet more than once per week.
+Typically, it is best to meet once per week starting out, to build a strong working relationship.
+After a few sessions, some discussion will take place about the best pace to move forward.
+I can also accommodate monthly, quarterly or whichever pace feels most supportive and sustainable.
+Outside some extenuating circumstances, I am not able to meet more than once per week.

 How do we decide what to do in therapy?

-We will spend a lot of time in our first few sessions figuring this out together.
+The first few sessions are spent figuring this out together.
 My clients are always the experts of their own lives and needs.
-I will interview you about this early on.
-While we rely on conversation in talk therapy, it’s also my job to provide feedback and evidence-based recommendations.
+I interview clients about this early on.
+While talk therapy relies on conversation and listening, it is also my job as the counselor to provide feedback and evidence-based recommendations.

 What does evidence-based mean?